GenAI4PM 2025

 - Interdisciplinary Innovation: Stimulate discussion on combining GenAI with other advanced technologies, thus broadening the scope of process mining applications.

-- Community Building: Foster a collaborative environment that includes interactive sessions, a keynote address by an industry expert, and a concluding round-table to outline future directions.
+- Community Building: Foster a collaborative environment that includes interactive sessions, and a keynote address by an industry expert.

 Intended Audience